taboola/taboola-android/README.md

         .setMode("<mode-as-supplied-by-taboola>")
         .setPlacement("<placement-as-supplied-by-taboola>")
         .setPageUrl("<public-web-url-which-reflects-the-current-content>")
-        .setPageType("<my-page-type>");
+        .setPageType("<my-page-type>")
+        .setPageId("<my-page-URI>"); //default value is the relative path of the pageUrl provided.

 // Optional.
-Set targetType only if it's specified by your Taboola account manager taboola.setTargetType("<my-target-type>");
+Set this parameter only if instructed by your Taboola account manager. taboola.setTargetType("<my-target-type>");

 // fetch and display recommendations